equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 > evaluate.
 If you trying to initialize enumerator that takes 5 elements of enumeration
 > without forcing evaluation use `#take(5)`.

-I'm hoping that this gave you some overview how Lazy Enumerators work.
+I'm hoping that this gave you some overview how Lazy Enumerator work.
 I wont go into more details as this article is way over limit, plus there are already good articles that covers this topic: